 Councilmember Gallagher voiced concern with the Military not conducting mental assessments prior to being discharged from the Military.

-Mayor Pro Tem Treviño concurred with the statements made by Councilmember Gallagher as his brother served in the Military.
+Mayor Pro Tem Treviño concurred with Councilmember Gallagher as his brother served in the Military.
 He noted that discussions were needed in order to assess challenges and identify solutions.